 Orlando Family Lawyer

 Are you contemplating a much-needed divorce?
 Have you been served with divorce paperwork and need to file a response?
 Are you in need of court-ordered child support?
 Are you wishing to establish your rights to a child born out of wedlock?
 Do you need an Orlando family lawyer to aggressively represent your rights?
 Call the Donna Hung Law Group now.
+Timing is everything in a family law case.
+Don’t wait.
+You need to know your rights before you lose them.

 Our attorneys consist of a former criminal prosecutor in Orlando and Kissimmee who specialized in domestic violence cases and an attorney who has men’s/father’s rights experience.
 Both attorneys currently devote the practice to family law and criminal defense in the Orlando and surrounding areas.
 As family law attorneys, we believe that clients should be fully informed on all aspects of their case.
-Our clients can depend on our attorneys to contact them after each and every progression in the client’s case.
+Our clients can depend on our Orlando family law attorneys to contact them after each and every progression in the client’s case.

 At the Donna Hung Law Group, we handle family law cases including but not limited to: